platformsh/platformsh-docs/src/golive/steps.md

 <!--toc-->

-You can either use the Platform.sh Management Console or the CLI to configure your project for production.
+You can either use the Platform.sh management console or the CLI to configure your project for production.
 Once you have gone through it once the whole process usually takes a couple of minutes.

 > The order of operations is not really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.